 The CRA's guiding documents for annual budgeting of programs and projects are the Redevelopment plans and ten-year capital improvement plans.
-The primary source of funding for all redevelopment areas is Tax Increment which is determined annually and is the amount equal to 95% of the difference between (a) the amount of ad valorem taxes levied each year by each taxing authority contributing to the tax increment, on taxable real estate contained within the redevelopment area; and (b) the amount of ad valorem taxes which would have been prov produced by the rate at which the tax is levied each year by the taxing authority, upon the total of the assessed value of the taxable real property in the community redevelopment area as shown on the assessment roll used by each taxing authority at the effective date of the Ordinance creating the Redevelopment Trust Fund.
+The primary source of funding for all redevelopment areas is Tax Increment which is determined annually and is the amount equal to 95% of the difference between (a) the amount of ad valorem taxes levied each year by each taxing authority contributing to the tax increment, on taxable real estate contained within the redevelopment area; and (b) the amount of ad valorem taxes which would have been produced by the rate at which the tax is levied each year by the taxing authority, upon the total of the assessed value of the taxable real property in the community redevelopment area as shown on the assessment roll used by each taxing authority at the effective date of the Ordinance creating the Redevelopment Trust Fund.
 Each of the three redevelopment areas, Dixieland, Downtown and Midtown, has its own trust fund, goals and objectives.

 The Dixieland Plan focuses solely on the commercial corridor spanning S. Florida Avenue with the goals of addressing parking, traffic circulation/calming, infrastructure, preservation of historic buildings, and conditions of alleys and side streets.
 There is also a focus on economic development along the corridor.
-During the fiscal cycle, nineteen projects were initiated in Dixieland, and the Art Infusion Program brought life to the corridor.
+During the fiscal cycle, much effort was focused on the future of the S. Florida Avenue corridor.
+With the City leadership endorsing the permanent lane reduction, the CRA and City requested the Florida Department of Transportation move to forward with design and construction of the corridor with enhanced aesthetic improvements and traffic management solutions to benefit the entire district.
+The Art Infusion incentive, as well as Small Project Assistance programs continued to be successful with seventeen projects initiated in the fiscal cycle.
+Additionally, the Dixieland CRA invested \$255,915 in economic development activities and \$141,742 in corridor enhancements.

 The Downtown Plan emphasizes economic development, preservation of community character through implementation of sub-district planning, improved infrastructure, physical visioning of land-uses and marketing.
-The Downtown CRA is nearing the end of its debt service for properties acquired for the Mirrorton Development which held its grand opening this year.
-Additionally, the Downtown CRA expended \$1,167,429 in economic development incentives and an additional \$150,000 for corridor enhancements in the city's core.
+The Downtown CRA is nearing the end of its debt service for properties acquired for the Mirrorton Development.
+As a result of Mirrorton, the CRA initiated several strategic planning efforts to analyze infill opportunities for future development to include Downtown West around Bonnet Springs Park, East Main directly adjacent to Lake Mirror and North Downtown surrounding the Oak Street parking lot.
+Onicx Group was awarded the development of the CRA-owned Oak Street parking property and will deliver an additional multi-family development to the downtown core.
+Eighteen projects were initiated in the fiscal cycle with the Downtown CRA investing \$810,631 in economic development activities, and \$153,225 in corridor enhancements.

 The Midtown CRA spans the largest area at approximately 4,400 acres with goals of implementing economic development programs, strengthening commercial corridors, preserving and renewing neighborhoods, growing the medical corridor, and implementing capital improvement programs.
-To further the aforementioned goals, the Midtown CRA invested over \$1,714,842 in economic development incentives and led the construction of The Well which will be a support center for disadvantaged businesses in the community.
-Additional investments included over \$512,000 on affordable housing initiatives, \$436815, on community improvement initiatives, and \$434,395 on corridor enhancements, \$414,337 on the acquisition of blighted properties and property management.
+To further the aforementioned goals, the Midtown CRA invested over \$1,600,038 in economic development incentives as well as \$214,369 in neighborhood initiatives within the northwest and northeast areas of Midtown.
+Additional investments included over \$203,402 on affordable housing initiatives, \$444,468 on community improvement initiatives, and \$191,239 on corridor enhancements, \$264,730 on the acquisition of blighted properties and property management.
+Thirty-six projects were initiated in the fiscal cycle within the Midtown CRA district.